PSPP Syntax: Examples and Notes

 COMPUTE total = SUM(item1, item2, item3).

 3. DATEDIFF() — essential for age and time intervals.
-This one solves a real problem for archivists and anyone working with dates.
+This one solves a real problem for archivists and anyone working with dates. $DATE contains today's date as a string, so is converted to a number for the age calculation. birthdate is a variable in the active file and is formatted as MM-DD-YYYY.

-COMPUTE age = DATEDIFF(TODAY(), birthdate, "years").
+COMPUTE age = DATEDIFF(NUMBER($DATE, EDATE10), birthdate, "years").

 4. LTRIM() / RTRIM() — string cleanup That will remove leading or trailing spaces from a string variable's values.